-A Life in Letters: Selected Correspondence of Denis Hurley Book Launched
+A Life in Letters: Hurley Correspondence Collected In Book

 A book of selected correspondence of Archbishop Denis Hurley from the ages of 11 to 88 will be launched in Durban, Pietermaritzburg, Johannesburg and Cape Town over the next two months.